 Including appropriate involvement of caregivers or authorized representatives, and obtaining enrollee consent when the need for such involvement is identified.

 Sharing assessment results with enrollees, caregivers and/or authorized representative with enrollee consent, the ICT, the primary care physician, as appropriate, the MSSP care manager, county IHSS and behavioral health partners, or any other LTSS providers within ten days of completion of the HRA.
-These processes for sharing assessment results will be developed jointly between the MCP and appropriate county agency or provider.
+These processes for sharing assessment results will be developed jointly between the MMP and appropriate county agency or provider.

-A process describing how the MCP will identify care needs in order to develop an individual care management and care coordination plan, including:
+A process describing how the MMP will identify care needs in order to develop an individual care management and care coordination plan, including:

 Need for primary care.